Crooksbury Hill visitor information

 • Facilities:

-• small picnic area off car park; free car park at Botany Hill The Sands
+• small picnic area off car park

 • benches in car park, at base of hill and at the viewpoint

-• no toilets or refreshments on site.
+• no toilets or refreshments on site

 • Nature to discover: birds, bats and more.